Last Updated 5/20/2020

 Keep in mind:

-On March 31, 2020, the Santa Clara County Health Officer extended and strengthened the Shelter in Place Order.
-The Order is in effect through Sunday, May 3, 2020 at 11:59pm, and it includes new restrictions.
+On April 29, 2020, the Santa Clara County Health Officer extended the Shelter in Place Order.
+The Order is in effect through Sunday, May 31, 2020 at 11:59pm.
 The Shelter in Place Order is mandatory.
 Click here to learn more about the updated Shelter in Place Order.

 To limit the spread of COVID-19 and save lives, it is essential that we all comply with this Order.